OPENAIRINTERFACE/openair-spgwc/README.md

 # Where to start

-  The Openair-cn SPGW-C code is written, executed, and tested on UBUNTU server bionic version.
+  The Openair-cn SPGW-C code is written, executed, and tested on `UBUNTU` server `bionic` version.

+  It is also built and tested on `RHEL8` platform (such as `Openshift`).

   More details on the deployment options and the supported feature set is available on this [page](docs/FEATURE_SET.md).